Allan Hildesheim, Ph.D.

 Rockville, MD 20850

-Dr. Hildesheim conducts large-scale population studies to investigate exogenous and host factors involved in the pathogenesis of DNA virus-related tumors.
-He investigates two groups of tumors—female gynecological cancers linked to HPV and nasopharyngeal cancer (NPC) linked to EBV.
-Both viral and non-viral factors hypothesized to be involved in the pathogenesis of HPV- and EBV-related cancers are examined, since infection alone is rarely sufficient for the development of cancer.
-Dr. Hildesheim is also the co-lead on studies to evaluate the long-term impact of HPV vaccination and the immunological mechanisms involved in long-term vaccine efficacy.
+Dr. Allan Hildesheim conducts large-scale population studies to investigate exogenous and host factors involved in the pathogenesis of DNA virus-related tumors.
+He investigates two groups of tumors—nasopharyngeal cancer (NPC) linked to Epstein-Barr virus (EBV) and female gynecological cancers linked to human papillomavirus (HPV).
+Both viral and non-viral factors hypothesized to be involved in the pathogenesis of EBV- and HPV-related cancers are examined, since infection alone is rarely sufficient for the development of cancer.
+Dr. Hildesheim is also the co-lead on studies to evaluate the long-term impact of HPV vaccination and the immunological markers of long-term vaccine efficacy.

 HPV vaccines designed to prevent infection and associated lesions associated with oncogenic HPV types 16 and 18 have been licensed in many countries.
 These vaccines have the potential to profoundly impact cervical cancer prevention strategies, and if applied wisely, to reach underserved populations that have historically not benefited from secondary prevention programs based on Pap smears.
 Dr. Hildesheim is the co-lead NCI investigator on a 7,465 women community-based HPV 16/18 vaccine trial in Costa Rica.
 Initiated in 2004, this trial is designed to evaluate the safety and efficacy of the HPV 16/18 vaccine, to examine broader questions of long-term population impact of vaccination, and to explore cost-effective ways in which HPV-based vaccination and screening might be applied in the future.
 The trial involves active follow-up of participants and includes a rich biological specimen collection component that allows for the added evaluation of numerous scientific questions of etiological and immunological interest.

-Dr. Hildesheim was appointed Chief of the Infections and Immunoepidemiology Branch in 2008.
-He received his Ph.D. in epidemiology from The Johns Hopkins School of Hygiene and Public Health in 1991 and has been at the NCI since 1987.
-Dr. Hildesheim's research focuses on understanding host and viral factors involved in the pathogenesis of DNA virus-related tumors and in the evaluation of efficacy and underlying immunological mechanisms associated with licensed prophylactic HPV vaccines.
+Dr. Hildesheim received his Ph.D. in epidemiology from The Johns Hopkins School of Hygiene and Public Health in 1991 and has been at the NCI since 1987.
+He was Chief of the Infections and Immunoepidemiology Branch from 2008–2017.
+Dr. Hildesheim's research focuses on understanding host and viral factors involved in the pathogenesis of DNA virus-related tumors and in translating etiological findings to practical public health measures aimed at reducing morbidity and mortality associated with virus-related tumors.

 Herrero R, Wacholder S, Rodríguez AC, Solomon D, González P, Kreimer AR, Porras C, Schussler J, Jiménez S, Sherman ME, Quint W, Schiller JT, Lowy DR, Schiffman M, Hildesheim A, Costa Rica Vaccine Trial Group..
 Prevention of persistent human papillomavirus infection by an HPV16/18 vaccine: a community-based randomized clinical trial in Guanacaste, Costa Rica.
 Cancer Discov.
 2011;1(5):408-19.